 Appeal Process of Financial Aid Suspension

 Students who fail to maintain satisfactory academic progress will be notified via certified mail and may appeal the suspension of their financial aid eligibility.
-Students must request a Financial Aid Appeal Form from the Financial Aid Office.
-All appeals must include an unofficial copy of the student's most recent academic transcript.
-Students must submit an appeal by the date listed on the suspension letter.
+Students must submit an appeal prior to the date listed on the suspension letter.
 Appeals will be dealt with on a case-by-case basis by the Financial Aid Appeals Committee.
 All students filing an appeal will be notified in writing of the committee's decision.

 Reinstatement of Eligibility

 A student whose appeal is denied or who chooses not to appeal can reestablish eligibility by enrolling at his or her own expense and successfully completing twelve credits with a 2.00 GPA or higher.
 The student should then provide an academic transcript to the Financial Aid Office and a written request for reinstatement of aid eligibility.